 - Here comes the smoothing, my favourite step (I find it very satisfying)!
 Use your smoothing brush to work any bubbles out towards the edge.

-- We’re now going to carefully trim the wallpaper overlap to fit the wall precisely.
+- We will now carefully trim the wallpaper overlap to fit the wall precisely.
 You can do this in one of two ways:

 - You can use a knife to cut the paper, but be very careful, as it can sometimes tear the paper.
 Using a sharp blade helps avoid tearing.

 - Alternatively, you can use scissors.
-If you peel the wallpaper up a little, you can cut across.
+If you peel the wallpaper up a little, you can cut across it.
 Use proper wallpaper scissors for this, as you want a nice neat line, not a hacked attempt!

 Hanging Your Second Sheet of Wallpaper

 - Now we’re going to hang the second sheet of wallpaper.
 If your wallpaper has a pattern, it needs to match up.
-It’s very important for patterns to match, so we must take some extra steps before we commit to cutting the wallpaper.
-Before you cut the wallpaper, hold it against the wall and next to the first sheet you’ve just hung.
-You must now work out where you need the new sheet to be placed in order for the pattern to meet between the two sheets.
+Patterns need to match, so we must take some extra steps before we commit to cutting the wallpaper.
+Before you cut the wallpaper, hold it against the wall next to the first sheet you’ve just hung.
+You must now work out where you need the new sheet to be placed for the pattern to meet between the two sheets.
 Mark on the new sheet where you are going to cut it.
-Remember, you need 5cm excess at the top and 5cm excess at the bottom.
+Remember, you need 5cm excess at the top and 5cm at the bottom.
 Therefore, the new sheet should be 10cm longer than required.
 Do NOT just cut it without checking it!
-Remember, measure twice, cut once.
+Remember, measure twice, and cut once.

-- Return to the pasting table and cut the sheets where you’ve just marked it.
-Please note that you may end up with some excess as you need to stagger the sheets to ensure the pattern matches.
+- Return to the pasting table and cut the sheets where you’ve just marked them.
+Please note that you may have some excess, as you must stagger the sheets to ensure the pattern matches.

 - Hold the new sheet up for a second time against the wall.
 Using a pencil, mark where the wallpaper overlaps, which should be around 5cm off the top and 5cm off the bottom.
-These marks will serve as a guide when you go to hang it.
+These marks will serve as a guide when hanging.